gdahlberg55/FolderORG_Manus/memory-bank/progress.md

 ## Current Status
 The project has progressed well into active development with approximately 75% implementation completion.
 The core classification engine, file operations, Memory Bank system, Rules Engine, and Path Validation System are fully functional with optimizations for performance and reliability.
 The UI now provides comprehensive file operations with visualization, filtering, and progress reporting.

 Recent focus has been on completing the Backup/Restore system and improving project organization.
 The transaction-based operations, state snapshots, and restore points are now fully implemented, with the user restoration interface at 80% completion focusing on the selective restoration capability.
 The project structure has been reorganized with dedicated folders for documentation, deliverables, and testing materials, each with comprehensive README files for improved navigation.
+We've also completed a significant file organization cleanup, removing duplicate documentation files from the root directory and ensuring all documentation is properly organized in the appropriate subdirectories.

 ## New Documents Created
 - **project_structure.md**: Comprehensive project structure organization